hakeemcode/hakeemcode/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me email:mwangimwaske@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: programmers worse enemy is a bug**
+- ⚡ Fun fact: programmers worst enemy is a bug**

 <!---
 hakeemcode/hakeemcode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.